 cs-icon.svg

-Live edit tags allow you to navigate to the field that contains the website content being previewed within the Live Preview pane.
-When you click on the "Edit" button beside a content block in the preview pane, you will be redirected to the corresponding field within the entry.
-If the field holds reference to another entry, you will be redirected to the referenced entry's editor page.
+Live edit tags let you jump directly to the field that holds the content you are previewing.
+Clicking Edit next to a content block takes you to that field in the entry.
+If the field references another entry, you will be redirected to that entry’s editor instead.

 {content_type_uid}.{entry_uid}.{locale}.{field_uid}

-Note: If the field is nested within another complex field, such as Modular Blocks, provide the field path as follows:
+Note: If the field is nested within another complex field, such as Modular Blocks, use the following format to define the field path:

 {modular_block_field_UID}.{block_UID}.{field_UID}

-For a website built using Contentstack's JavaScript Delivery SDK, we use the addEditableTags() method to automatically generate the edit tag for you.
+For a website built using Contentstack's JavaScript Delivery SDK, use the addEditableTags() method to automatically generate the edit tag.
 The following section explains how you can set up live edit tags using addEditableTags().

 const Contentstack = require("contentstack");